Gulden Zeepaert: Details of the voyage

-It appears that in January 1627 the vessel encountered the Southland in the vicinity of Cape Leeuwin.
-Instead of turning north to make for Batavia (now Jakarta), as required by Dutch ships of this period, following what is known as the Brouwer Route, it continued along the south coast of Australia for a distance of 1800 km.
-They reached St. Francis and St. Pieter Islands in what is now known as the Nuyts Archipelago, off Ceduna in South Australia.
+It appears that in January 1627 the vessel encountered Australia in the vicinity of Cape Leeuwin.
+Instead of turning north to make for Batavia, as required by Dutch ships of this period, following what is known as the Brouwer Route, it continued along the south coast of Australia for a distance of 1800 km.
+They reached St Francis and St Peter Islands in what is now known as the Nuyts Archipelago, off Ceduna in South Australia.
 Thijssen mapped the coastline around Fowlers Bay.
+It has been assumed that one of the trees that was examined during the transit across the south coast of what is now Western Australia was the Christmas tree (Nuytsia floribunda).
+The South Australian coast has also been recognized as a point of contact.
 What transpired during this part of the voyage is not known in detail as no log survives.
-The principal evidence consists of contemporary maps, a brief reference to the voyage in the Daily Register at Batavia for 1627, and in instructions to Gerrit Thomaszoon Pool in 1636 and Abel Tasman in 1644.
+The principal evidence consists of contemporary maps, a brief reference to the voyage in the daily register at Batavia for 1627, and in instructions to Gerrit Thomaszoon Pool in 1636 and Abel Tasman in 1644.